 Walking with colleagues over lunch, cycling to the office, and walking up the stairs to your workplace.
 Not everyone can do these during the corona crisis.
-And on top of that, gyms have been closed again.
 While exercise is so important!
 It reduces the risk of chronic illnesses like diabetes, cardiovascular disorders and depression.